JCPenney: Background and early history: 1902–1960

 In 1940, Sam Walton began working at a J. C. Penney in Des Moines, Iowa.
-Walton later founded retailer Walmart in 1962.
+Walton subsequently founded retailer Walmart in 1962.
 By 1941, J. C. Penney operated 1,600 stores in all 48 states.
 In 1956, J. C. Penney started national advertising with a series of advertisements in Life magazine.
 J. C. Penney credit cards were first issued in 1959.

 Full-line department store

 The company dedicated its first full-line shopping-center department store in 1961.
 This store was located at Black Horse Pike Center in Audubon, New Jersey.
 The second full-line shopping center store was dedicated, at King of Prussia Plaza in King of Prussia, Pennsylvania in late 1962.
-Those stores expanded the lines of merchandise and services that an average J. C. Penney carried to include appliances, sporting goods, tools, garden\lawn merchandise, restaurants, beauty salons, portrait studios, auto parts, and auto centers.
+Those stores expanded the lines of merchandise and services that an average J. C. Penney carried to include appliances (manufactured by General Electric), sporting goods, tools, garden\lawn merchandise, restaurants, beauty salons, portrait studios, auto parts, and auto centers.

 In 1962, J. C. Penney entered discount merchandising with the acquisition of General Merchandise Company which gave them The Treasury stores.
 These discount operations proved unsuccessful and were shuttered in 1981.
 In 1963, J. C. Penney issued its first catalog.
 The company operated in-store catalog desks in eight states.
 The catalogs were distributed by the Milwaukee Catalog distribution center.

 In 1969, the company acquired Thrift Drug, a chain of drugstores headquartered in Pittsburgh, Pennsylvania.
 It also acquired Supermarkets Interstate, an Omaha-based food retailer which operated leased departments in J. C. Penney stores, The Treasury stores, and Thrift Drug stores.

 Expansion beyond the contiguous US

 In the 1960s, JCPenney expanded to include Alaska, Hawaii, and Puerto Rico.
 Stores were opened in Anchorage and Fairbanks, Alaska in 1962, followed by Honolulu, Hawaii in 1966, and Puerto Rico in 1968.
 The Penney Building in Anchorage partially collapsed and was damaged beyond repair in the 1964 Alaska earthquake.
 The company rebuilt the store as a shorter building on a larger footprint and followed up by building Anchorage's first public parking garage, which opened in 1968.
 The Honolulu store was located at Ala Moana Center, and closed in 2003, along with all remaining locations in the state, making Hawaii the only U.S. state to not currently have a JCPenney store.
 The Penney store at Plaza Las Américas mall in San Juan, Puerto Rico, which opened in 1968, featured three levels and 261500 sqft.
-It was the largest J. C. Penney until a 300000 sqft store was dedicated at Greater Chicago's Woodfield Mall in 1971.
+It was the largest JCPenney until a 300000 sqft store was dedicated at Greater Chicago's Woodfield Mall in 1971.
 The Woodfield Mall store served as the largest in the chain until a replacement store opened at Plaza Las Américas in 1998, which is 350000 sqft in size.